Visiting the Masai Mara National Reserve

-The best way to enjoy the wildlife is by the vehicles with hatch rooftop guided by a professional guide that will lead you around beautiful wilderness tracks and loops of the Reserve, providing closer encounters and spectacular photographic opportunities.
-These vehicles are also equipped with a radio to keep in touch with each other and instantly communicate the most exciting sightings.
-During our safari, we spotted an incredible number of animals including many lions with cubs, a leopard, several cheetahs and hyenas.
+The best way to enjoy the wildlife is by the vehicles with a hatch rooftop guided by a professional guide that will lead you around beautiful wilderness tracks and loops of the Reserve, providing closer encounters and spectacular photographic opportunities.
+These vehicles are also equipped with a radio to keep in touch and instantly communicate the most exciting sightings.
+We spotted an incredible number of animals during our safari, including many lions with cubs, a leopard, several cheetahs and hyenas.
 The best way to arrange a safari is to book a tour with a local agency.
 Almost all national parks in Kenya, except for Hell’s Gate National Park, prohibit walking safari and bushwalk inside them.

 2. Great migration

 The great migration is one of the most spectacular events of the whole of Africa.
-It consists in the movement of 1.5 millions of the Serengeti’s wildebeest to Masai Mara National Reserve (and back) in search of green pasture, accompanied by a large number of zebras, Grant’s gazelles, Thomson’s gazelles, elands and impalas.
+It consists of the movement of 1.5 million of the Serengeti’s wildebeest to Masai Mara National Reserve (and back) in search of green pasture, accompanied by a large number of zebras, Grant’s gazelles, Thomson’s gazelles, elands and impalas.
 The exact timing of the Serengeti wildebeest migration is entirely dependent upon the rainfall.
-A local guide told us that the migration in Masai Mara takes place in July and August when millions wildebeest cross the Mara river with many predators such as lions, cheetahs and crocodiles ready to catch their preys.
-We visited the Reserve the first week of October when unfortunately the migration was already over.
+A local guide told us that the migration in Masai Mara takes place in July and August when millions of wildebeests cross the Mara river with many predators such as lions, cheetahs and crocodiles ready to catch their preys.
+We visited the Reserve the first week of October when, unfortunately, the migration was already over.
 Being a unique event in the world, during the months of Mara River crossing, be prepared to share the park with hundreds of other vehicles.

 3. Mara Triangle

 The Mara Triangle covers 510 km² (one-third of the total area), and it’s located in the northwestern part of the Masai Mara National Reserve.
-The unique feature of the Mara Triangle is the Oloololo Escarpement, the Mara River and the International boundary with Tanzania which forms a triangular shape.
-It is managed by the non-profit organisation, the Mara Conservancy, and boats one of the highest densities of wildlife in the world.
+The unique feature of the Mara Triangle is the Oloololo Escarpment, the Mara River and the International boundary with Tanzania, which forms a triangular shape.
+It is managed by the Mara Conservancy’s non-profit organisation and boasts one of the highest densities of wildlife in the world.
 The Mara Triangle is less visited and less crowded than Masai Mara NR.
-During a safari, it is very easy to spot all the big five but also cheetah, Wildebeest, Zebra, giraffe, rock hyrax and many more.
+It is effortless to spot all the big five during a safari and cheetah, Wildebeest, Zebra, giraffe, rock hyrax, and many more.
 The Mara Triangle is also the entry point for the wildebeest migration that arrives from the Serengeti; therefore, it’s one of the most strategic locations for a safari, especially during the migratory season.
-The entrance fee is 80$ (non-resident; 70 USD if you sleep inside) and lasts 24 hours.
-Inside its boundaries, you will find only an expensive exclusive lodge (the Mara Serena Lodge), and a tented camp (the Little Governors).
-However, there are several accommodations outside the perimeter such as lodges, tented camps and public campsites where you can sleep with your own equipment.
+The entrance fee is 80 USD (non-resident; 70 USD if you sleep inside) and lasts 24 hours.
+Inside its boundaries, you will find only an expensive, exclusive lodge (the Mara Serena Lodge) and a tented camp (the Little Governors).
+However, there are several accommodations outside the perimeter, such as lodges, tented camps and public campsites where you can sleep with your own equipment.
 Three public and eight private campsites are managed directly by the Mara Conservancy.
 Public campsites do not require reservations and cost USD 30 per day.
-The private ones, which are more expensive, require a reservation.
-For the more adventurous, Mara Conservancy also has 3 campsites available – called “special private campsites” – which are located in a much wilder area for the exclusive use of campers and it’s possible to do a game drive and a walking safari.
+The more expensive private ones require a reservation.
+Mara Conservancy also has 3 campsites available for the more adventurous – called “special private campsites” – which are located in a much wilder area for the exclusive use of campers, and it’s possible to do a game drive and a walking safari.
 The Mara Triangle also has two small airstrips (Serena and Kichwa Tembo) connected with daily flights to the main cities of Kenya.

 4. Hot air balloon Tour and Masai Village walk

 If you want to try an exciting experience and enjoy the Reserve and its wildlife from the sky, you shouldn’t miss a ride on the hot air balloon.
-It lats about 1 hour and a half, rising before dawn and taking off at sunrise.
-Another interesting activity is the visit to a Masai Village where you can interact with locals and know about their culture and traditions.
+It lasts about 1 hour and a half, rising before dawn and taking off at sunrise.
+Another interesting activity is visiting a Masai Village where you can interact with locals and know about their culture and traditions.
 You can locally arrange both activities through your accommodation.
 The hot air balloon costs around 400 USD, while the Masai village walking prices around 30 USD.

 - When to visit Masai Mara

 It’s possible to visit the Reserve throughout the year.
-Anyway, during the rainy season (March – April, November – December) some of the roads are difficult to drive, and wildlife might be more challenging to spot due to the high grass.
+Anyway, during the rainy season (March – April, November – December), some roads are difficult to drive, and wildlife might be more challenging to spot due to the high grass.
 The rain could even interfere with your planned activities.